dumbasPL/fumo_loader/README.md

 1. Download the latest release or build it yourself
 2. Drag and drop a dll on to `fumo_encoder.exe`
-  1. fill out the process name
+  1. Fill out the process name
-  2. fill out what dll(s) to wait for before injecting
+  2. Fill out what dll(s) to wait for before injecting

 ### Inject